NabidAlam/road-to-machine-learning/README.md

 ## Repository Structure

-**Note:** The structure below shows the planned organization.
-Currently, most modules contain README files with learning objectives and resources.
-Projects are being added incrementally.
-Check each module's README for current content.
+**Note:** All learning modules now include comprehensive detailed guides with code examples, exercises, and solutions.
+Beginner projects are fully available with READMEs and code.
+Intermediate and advanced projects have detailed READMEs with instructions.

 ```
 road-to-ml/